October 21, 2024

 • Misconceptions cleared: Increasing prices above inflation isn’t automatically price gouging.

-• defines price gouging?
+• What defines price gouging?

 • Unfair price spikes during crises.